-The Surface Pattern Design programme is structured to enable our learners to graduate and continue working in the field they have developed a particular specialism for - with a heightened creativity and an ability to identify and capitalise on opportunity.
+The Surface Pattern and Textiles programme is structured to enable our learners to graduate and continue working in the field they have developed a particular specialism for - with heightened creativity and an ability to identify and capitalise on the opportunity.

-This is done through a finely tuned programme, balancing creative vision and externality, where specific skills required in the practicing field are identified and developed.
-Practical projects are contextualised from the onset and the theory programme reinforces this.
-Live projects are peppered throughout the 4 years.
+This is done through a finely tuned programme, balancing creative vision and externality, where specific skills required in the practising field are identified and developed.
+Practical projects are contextualised from the onset and the contextual studies and graduate attribute modules within the programme reinforce this.
+Live projects are peppered throughout the three or four years of study.

 Students also have the opportunity at the end of their course to exhibit at New Designers in London.

-Graduates go on to a variety of employment including working with the following Monsoon, Accessorize, Marks and Spencer, Toast, John Lewis, Hallmark, Tigerprint, Donna Wilson and Jimmy Choo.
+Graduates go on to a variety of employment including working with the following Monsoon, Accessorize, Marks and Spencer, Toast, John Lewis, Hallmark, Tigerprint, H&M, Zara and many more.